Hockey Staff

 Assistant Ben Gordon

-The 2020-21 season saw Gordon help the Gophers capture the Big Ten tournament title and return to the NCAA tournament for the first time since 2017 while the program won its first NCAA game since 2014 to earn an appearance in the NCAA West Regional Final.
+The Gophers captured the B1G tournament title and returned to the NCAA Tournament in 2020-21, ending a four-year drought, while the program won its first NCAA game since 2014 to earn an appearance in the NCAA West Regional Final.

-A native of International Falls, Minn., Gordon returned to the University of Minnesota after serving as the associate head coach for the Chicago Steel in the United States Hockey League (USHL) during the 2017-18 season.
-He previously served on the Gophers staff in 2016-17 as director of hockey operations when the Maroon & Gold claimed the 2017 Big Ten Regular-Season Championship and helped the Tri-City Storm capture the 2016 USHL Clark Cup as an assistant coach in 2015-16.
+A native of International Falls, Minn., Gordon returned to Minnesota following the 2017-18 season where he served as the associate head coach for the Chicago Steel in the United States Hockey League (USHL).
+He previously served on the Gophers staff in 2016-17 as director of hockey operations when the Maroon and Gold claimed the 2017 Big Ten regular-season championship after helping the Tri-City Storm capture the 2016 USHL Clark Cup as an assistant coach.
 Gordon’s first foray into coaching came during the 2014-15 season as an assistant coach and later as interim head coach at St. Scholastica in Duluth.

 Gordon was a four-year letter winner with the Gophers from 2004-2008 and recorded 98 points (39 goals, 59 assists) in 148 career games.
-The forward helped Minnesota to back-to-back regular-season conference titles in 2006 and 2007 while the Maroon & Gold added a conference playoff title in 2007.
+The forward helped Minnesota to back-to-back regular season conference titles in 2006 and 2007 while adding a conference playoff title in 2007.
 Gordon was named the team’s Dr. V. George Nagobads Unsung Hero in 2006.
 Following his college career, he played in 362 professional games with 380 points over six seasons before transitioning to coaching.

-A native of Elk River, Minn., Martin was a three-year letter winner for the Maroon & Gold while recording 97 points (20 goals, 77 assists) in 127 career games at Minnesota.
-The defenseman, who was an all-conference selection in each of his three seasons of college hockey, helped the Gophers to three-straight NCAA tournament appearances including back-to-back national championships in 2002 and 2003.
+A native of Elk River, Minn., Martin was a three-year letter winner for the Maroon and Gold while recording 97 points (20 goals, 77 assists) in 127 career games.
+The defenseman, who was an all-conference selection in each of his three seasons of college hockey, helped the Gophers to three-straight NCAA Tournament appearances including back-to-back national championships in 2002 and 2003.

-Martin, who also won the Broadmoor Trophy with Minnesota in 2003 as WCHA playoff champions, was a Second Team All-American in 2003 while also earning his second-straight Second Team All-WCHA accolade.
-The defenseman was also named to the WCHA All-Rookie Team in 2001.
-Martin remains 15th in Gopher Hockey history among defensemen with 97 points while he is 12th among defensemen with 77 assists.
+Martin, who won the Broadmoor Trophy with Minnesota in 2003 as WCHA playoff champions, was a Second Team All-American in 2003, while earning his second-straight Second Team All-WCHA accolade.
+He also was named to the WCHA All-Rookie Team in 2001.
+Martin remains 16th in Gopher Hockey history among defensemen with 97 points, while he is 13th among defensemen with 77 assists.

-A second round selection (62nd overall) in 2000 NHL Entry Draft, Martin went on to play 14 seasons in the NHL with the New Jersey Devils, the Pittsburgh Penguins and the San Jose Sharks with 870 regular-season appearances and 320 career points (50 goals, 270 assists).
-Moreover, the defenseman led his teams to the playoff in each of his 14 seasons with 122 Stanley Cup playoff games and 46 playoff points (six goals 40 assists).
-With the exception of a short AHL stint in his final season on the ice and one season in Switzerland during the 2004-05 NHL lockout, Martin played his entire professional career in the NHL before retiring in 2018.
+A second-round selection (62nd overall) by the New Jersey Devils in the 2000 NHL Entry Draft, Martin went on to play 14 seasons in the NHL with New Jersey, Pittsburgh and San Jose.
+He made 870 regular-season appearances and totaled 320 career points (50 goals, 270 assists).
+Moreover, he led his teams to a playoff berth in each of his 14 seasons with 122 Stanley Cup playoff games and 46 playoff points (six goals, 40 assists).
+With the exception of a short AHL stint in his final season on the ice and one season in Switzerland during the 2004-05 NHL lockout, Martin played his entire professional career in the NHL before retiring in 2018.<

 On the international stage, Martin was named to the U.S. Men’s Olympic Team three times in his career (2006, 2010, 2014).
 Prior to joining the Gophers, Martin closed out his prep career at Elk River High School as the Mr. Hockey Award winner in 2000 as the top senior high school boy’s hockey player in the state of Minnesota.